Skip to main content

 Terminology Workshop: I facilitated a dedicated Terminology Workshop to resolve naming confusion around concepts like "Spontaneous Awareness" -- a concept that was clear to brand researchers but opaque to other stakeholders.
 Aligning on shared language was essential before the product could scale beyond its initial users.

-Discovery/Define FigJam board showing stakeholder mapping, HMW statements, and data availability assessment
+Discovery/Define FigJam board showing stakeholder mapping, HMW statements, and data availability assessment User test methodology overview showing the 4-part testing structure

 Design Process